Journeys & Experiences

 Myths About The Chandra Taal

 There are several interesting stories associated with this mystical lake.
 According to Hindu Mythology, it is believed that after the battle of Kurukshetra, Lord Indra landed in his chariot at Chandra Taal to take Yudhishthira, the eldest of all the Pandavas, in the mortal state to heaven (Swarga).
-Due to its mention in the Mahabharata, many people still consider this lake to be sacred and avoid dipping their feet in the water!
+Due to its mention in the Mahabharata, many people still consider this lake sacred and avoid dipping their feet in the water!

 How The Beauty Of The Lake Changes Every Season